 Nevanimibe selectively targets adrenal steroidogenesis to treat serious orphan diseases

-Millendo Therapeutics is currently advancing the development of nevanimibe (ATR-101) for the treatment of two orphan adrenal diseases: classic congenital adrenal hyperplasia (CAH) and endogenous Cushing's syndrome (CS).
-Both of these diseases are associated with an overactive adrenal cortex causing excess steroid production.
-Millendo believes that nevanimibe, a potentially first-in-class acyl coenzyme A: cholesterol acyltransferase 1 (ACAT1) inhibitor, represents a novel, adrenal-specific approach that will address these diseases through the reduction of adrenal steroid production.
+Millendo Therapeutics is currently advancing the development of nevanimibe (ATR-101) for the treatment of classic congenital adrenal hyperplasia (CAH), a disease associated with an overactive adrenal cortex that causes excess steroid production.
+Millendo believes that nevanimibe, a potentially first-in-class acyl coenzyme A: cholesterol acyltransferase 1 (ACAT1) inhibitor, represents a novel, adrenal-specific approach that will address CAH through the reduction of adrenal steroid production.

 Nevanimibe was observed to be associated with clear signs of clinical activity in a Phase 2 clinical trial for the treatment of adult CAH